paradux/paradux/README.md

 * `paradux edit` or such will:

-  1. ask the user for the operational credential
+  1. Ask the user for the Operational Credential.

-  1. decrypt and mount the LUKS file. in a way that only the current user can get at it (or such)
+  1. Decrypt and mount the LUKS file, in a way that only the current user can get at it (or such).

-  1. execute the file editor in `$EDITOR` on that JSON file.
+  1. Execute the file editor in `$EDITOR` on that JSON file.

-  1. Upon edit abort, everything is aborted
+  1. Upon edit abort, everything is aborted.

   1. Upon edit save of the editor, a syntax/structure check is performed.
      If invalid, the editor is re-invoked.